 Box springs and slatted platforms help your mattress get sufficient airflow and stay dry.
 On the floor, your mattress’s ventilation is limited and leads to hot sleeping and sweating during the night.
 The moisture buildup from oils and sweat trapped in your mattress without proper airflow can cause mold and mildew to grow.

 Not only is mold dangerous for living spaces, but it also has a foul odor and triggers allergic reactions such as trouble breathing or itchy skin.
+Even if you take steps to curtail mold with a dehumidifier, sweat and absorbed dampness can leave you with a water damaged mattress that’s lost support and comfort.

 Difficulty Getting Out Of Bed

 If you have mobility issues, such as arthritis or chronic pain, or are elderly, using a bed so low to the floor can be difficult.
 You would need to squat down to get into bed and hoist yourself out, a task too painful for some.
-Instead, consider using a foundation under your mattress for added height or opting out of floor-sleeping entirely.
+Instead, consider using a kind of bed foundation under your mattress for added height or opting out of floor-sleeping entirely.

 Uncomfortable for Side Sleepers